 Rules on the granting of credit and transactions in the armament sector

-Specify the operating procedures to manage the delivery of financial services to companies involved in the production and trade of weapons and identify some particularly controversial areas from which the Intesa Sanpaolo Group intends to abstain.
+The rules specify the operating procedures for the italian perimeter and foreingn branches to manage the delivery of financial services to companies involved in the production and trade of weapons and identify some particularly controversial areas from which the Intesa Sanpaolo Group intends to abstain.

 Rules on diversity for sexual orientation and identity